 So exactly what is UPN?

-Put simply, Universal Process Notation uses symbols to describe business processes in a universal way.
+Universal Process Notation uses symbols to describe business processes in a universal way.
 It is the simplest format and is quick to learn and straightforward to read.
 Business process notations, such as UPN and BPMN, are standardised methods of mapping business processes in a visual form.
-We map business processes as a great way to understand how any work is done in any organisation.
+We map business processes to understand how any work is done in an organisation.
 We use diagrams to show how the work and data flows through an organisation.
 It’s a great way to understand complicated processes because we can look at them visually.
+UPN saves you time, engages your team and stakeholders and creates a long lasting legacy that everyone can collaborate on.

 Want to learn more about business process mapping? – check out our comprehensive guide here >>